 My aim was never about creating the first watch entirely made in the Netherlands, but during my five-year work on the Marie-Elise, I discovered that there had never been another Dutch-made wristwatch.
 In these five years, I have learned everything about watchmaking and completed the first fully Dutch handmade wristwatch, the Marie-Elise.

 Creating your own truly bespoke timepiece

-My next aim is to find a second client who wants to embark on a journey with me to create a truly bespoke timepiece.
+Embark on a journey to create a truly bespoke timepiece.
 You can go for a ‘simple’ three-hander with a hand-wound movement, or maybe he prefers a tourbillon?
 Or a moon phase indication, maybe even a 3D moon, or a perpetual calendar function?
 Even the design of the case, dial, hands, hour markers is all up to the client and it doesn’t have to look like my first wristwatches.
 You want something sporty, or very classic, or more modern?
 It’s entirely up to you.